 Technical Specifications Comparison

 Numbers talk.
-I pulled the official specs from both manufacturers and laid them out below:
+Here are the official specs from both manufacturers, side by side:

 Ready to Upgrade Your Riding Communication?